infinum/eightshift-docs/website/docs/basics/blocks-special-use-cases.md

 **Usage:**

-- Change attributes in the block editor and on the frontend.
+- Change attributes in the block editor and on the front-end.
 - Set attributes in the database.

 **Use Case:**